slowstabs/CTF-Writeups/picoCTF/Forensics/File Types.md

 5. lzma - `lzma -d -k flag`
 6. lzop - `lzop -d -k 0`
 7. so on i got bored

+Finally you'll get to your final stage which will have a ASCII text file and inside it you'll see a string which looks like hex, run that in CyberChef and voila!

+`picoCTF{f1len@m3_m@n1pul@t10n_f0r_0b2cur17y_3c79c5ba}`